Magee3/Deploying-an-AWS-Resource/README.md

 ![5](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/6516a490-38e5-4d2a-b730-b1c7d7761ae0)

 Here is the EC2 Dashboard, the HUB in which you will change all of your EC2 settings.
+EC2 is where you will setup virtualization/cloud computing services.
+It is the Land you will be renting.

 ![6](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/84f9aece-55c0-4694-9a93-31e382c63d15)

 Select "Instances"

+The instance is the virtual PC you will create, this will be your workstation or box so to say.
+Or even the houses you are putting on the rented land.

 ![7](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/ecb9e04d-4b4b-486e-b32e-76444736a366)